How to Apply

 The School of Architecture, Design, and Interiors (SADI) aspires to lead in practice-based design innovation, addressing global challenges through human-centred design, sustainable projects, and creative applications of advanced digital tools.

-Attend an information webinar …
+Attend / Watch an information webinar …

 -

-AD[A]PT Information Webinar for Prospective Applicants (via Zoom)
+Recording of the AD[A]PT Information Webinar for Prospective Applicants (via Zoom)

 WEDNESDAY 14th JANUARY 2026,